-- Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of capital stock of one vessel-owning subsidiary in exchange for 4,195,000 subordinated units: - We will sell 10,000,000 common units to the public in this offering, representing a 54.1% limited partner interest in us; - We will sell 500,000 common units, representing a 2.7% limited partner interest in us, directly to a corporation owned by Angeliki Frangou, our Chairman and Chief Executive Officer, at a price per unit equal to the initial public offering price; - We will enter into a new revolving credit faility that will provide us with financing availability of up to \$260.0 million, and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of four of Navios Maritime's vessel-owning subsidiaries and three Navios Maritime subsidiaries that operate, and have options to purchase, three vessels in exchange for (i) all of the net proceeds from this offering and the offering to a corporation owned by Ms. Frangou (\$193.3 million based on the initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under the new revolving credit facility that we will enter into at the closing of this offering, (iii) the issuance of 3,426,843 additional subordinated units to Navios Maritime and (iv) the issuance to Navios G P L.L.C. of all of our incentive distribution rights, which will entitle it to increasing percentages of the cash we distribute in excess of \$0.4025 per unit per quarter.
+- Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of capital stock of one vessel-owning subsidiary in exchange for \$83.9 million in subordinated units (4,195,000 subordinated units assuming an initial public offering price of \$20.00 per common unit): - We will sell 10,000,000 common units to the public in this offering, representing a 54.1% limited partner interest in us; - We will sell 500,000 common units, representing a 2.7% limited partner interest in us, directly to a corporation owned by Angeliki Frangou, our Chairman and Chief Executive Officer, at a price per unit equal to the initial public offering price; - We will enter into a new revolving credit facility that will provide us with financing availability of up to \$260.0 million, and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of four of Navios Maritime's vessel-owning subsidiaries and three Navios Maritime subsidiaries that operate, and have options to purchase, three vessels in exchange for (i) all of the net proceeds from this offering and the offering to a corporation owned by Ms. Frangou (\$193.6 million assuming an initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under the new revolving credit facility that we will enter into at the closing of this offering, (iii) the issuance of approximately \$68.5 million of additional subordinated units to Navios Maritime (3,426,8 43 subordinated units assuming an initial public offering price of \$20.00 per common unit) and (iv) the issuance to Navios GP L.L.C. of all of our incentive distribution rights, which will entitle it to increasing percentages of the cash we distribute in excess of \$0.4025 per unit per quarter.
 See "Use of Proceeds."